JoseLuisManzanaresRivera/asthma/content/posts/Results/index.md

 ![](./images/Regiones_v3.jpeg)
 <span style="font-size: 10px;">Fuente:Fuente: Datos de (Consejo Nacional de Población, 2017; SINAIS, 2022).</span

+* **Key findings:**  The influence area defined in this study, encompassing emissions from the coal-fired power plants of the Federal Electricity Commission, which includes both the **coal mining region** and the **border region**, shows an incidence rate of **15.2** cases per 100,000 inhabitants.
+This rate is higher than the **national average of 9.6** cases per 100,000 inhabitants.

-To further inquiry  into this pattern we documented pollution concentrations measurings by region for key elements.
+To further inquiry  into this pattern we documented emission concentrations of criteria pollutants by region for key air quality releted elements.

 **Table 1** Inventory of Criteria Pollutant Emissions (Mg/year). <cite>[^2]</cite>